IamBATMAN1313/Logic_Builders/REFACTOR_STRUCTURE.md

 # Project Structure Refactor

-This project has been refactored to follow the TechZone-main folder structure for better organization and maintainability.
+This project has been refactored to follow the LogicBuilders folder structure for better organization and maintainability.

 ## 📁 New Structure